Fleas aren’t just annoying creepy-crawlies found on your dog or cat: they’re a parasite that can affect wild animals too—and they can be fatal.

 “We treated two families of burrowing owls that we brought in from the wild,” said Colleen Wisinski, conservation program specialist for San Diego Zoo Institute for Conservation Research (ICR).
 “We wanted to make sure these owls would survive this incident and, working with U.S. Fish and Wildlife Service and California Department of Fish and Wildlife, we decided to bring them in for treatment.”

-Burrowing owls are increasingly rare in San Diego County and the work being done to observe, learn about and protect this population is important to maintaining the species in San Diego and throughout Southern California," said Mendel Stewart, field supervisor for the Service’s Carlsbad Fish and Wildlife Office
+"Burrowing owls are increasingly rare in San Diego County and the work being done to observe, learn about, and protect this population is important to maintaining the species in San Diego and throughout Southern California," said Mendel Stewart, field supervisor for U.S. Fish and Wildlife Service’s Carlsbad office.

-Read more about burrowing owl conservation efforts.
+Read more about our burrowing owl conservation efforts.